List of Sydney FC head coaches

 Sydney Football Club is an Australian professional association football club based in Moore Park, Sydney.
 The club was formed in 2004.
 They became the first New South Wales member admitted into the A-League in 2005.

-There have been nine permanent and one caretaker managers of Sydney FC since 2004; Steve Corica has managed the club in two separate spells as permanent and caretaker between 2012 and 2020.
+There have been ten permanent and one caretaker managers of Sydney FC since 2004; Steve Corica has managed the club in two separate spells as permanent and caretaker manager.
+Corica is also the club's longest-serving manager.
 The most successful person to manage Sydney FC is Graham Arnold, who won two A-League premierships, one A-League championship and one FFA Cup between 2014 and 2018.
-Arnold is the club's longest-serving manager.

 This chronological list comprises all those who have held the position of manager of the first team of Sydney FC since their foundation in 2004.
 Each manager's entry includes his dates of tenure and the club's overall competitive record (in terms of matches won, drawn and lost), honours won and significant achievements while under his care.
 Caretaker managers are included, where known, as well as those who have been in permanent charge.